Dpdl-io/DpdlEngine/README.md

  fi
 ```

-Dpdl can be used to encode, store, control, visualize and query data efficiently especially on small memory footprint
+Dpdl can be used to encode, store, control and query data efficiently especially on small memory footprint
 devices and to foster rapid application development.
 Dpdl comes with a very compact and portable
 **scripting engine** and an **extensible API interface** for the development of mobile
 applications and embedded system software.